The Private Equity Review: Japan

 I General overview

-Despite the situation with the covid-19 pandemic, the fundraising market for private equity funds in Japan remains strong.
+Despite the situation with the covid-19 pandemic over the past two years, the fundraising market for private equity funds in Japan remains strong.
 Due to the negative interest rate policy that has been present in Japan since 2016, investors such as regional banks are showing a strong appetite for alternative investments that will provide a meaningful level of return on investment.
 Although there are no official statistics on the fundraising market in Japan, we have noticed increasing demand from various private equity funds in the past years through our fund formation services.
-With respect to domestic Japanese funds, according to an article from 1 December 2021 in the Nikkei newspaper, the total amount of commitments to the domestics funds established in 2021 exceeded ¥600 billion and became the largest amount raised by domestic funds in a year.
+With respect to domestic Japanese funds, as of December 2021, the private equity members of the Japan Private Equity Association have increased to 48 firms from 43 firms two years ago, and the venture capital members of the Japan Venture Capital Association have increased to 124 firms from 96 firms two years ago.
 Japanese institutional investors have shown stronger interest in global private equity funds as well.
 Japanese pension funds and universities have shifted, or are willing to shift, a certain portion of their asset allocation to private equity and venture capital firms.
 Perhaps driven by the same reason, we have seen an increasing demand for fund of funds, which invest in various private equity firms.

 II Legal framework for fundraising